Chilling Out: The Art of Cold Fermentation in White Wine Making

 2. Lalvin QA23: This yeast is known for enhancing freshness and fruit character in whites, and it can ferment at temperatures as low as 50°F (10°C).

-So, fellow wine maestro, it's time to take up your baton (or thermometer) and lead your yeast orchestra to a symphony of flavors.
-Embrace the chill of cold fermentation and let your white wine sing with all the fruity and floral notes it can muster.
+So, embrace the chill of cold fermentation and let your white wine sing with all the fruity and floral notes it can muster.
 By employing these easy hacks and with some extra attention, you can make your whites taste and smell how they should.
 Remember, in the world of white wine making, cool is definitely the new hot!